gatk-workflows/gatk4-somatic-cnvs/README.md

 Further explanation of these task-level parameters may be found by invoking the ``--help`` documentation available in the gatk.jar for each tool.

 ##Important
-The data in gs://gatk-test-data/1kgp are from the 1000 Genomes Project (http://www.internationalgenome.org/home) and are provided as is.
+- The data in gs://gatk-test-data/1kgp are from the 1000 Genomes Project (http://www.internationalgenome.org/home) and are provided as is.
   If you have questions on the data, please direct them to the 1000 Genomes Project email at info@1000genomes.org.
 Do NOT post questions about the data to the GATK forum.
+- Runtime parameters are optimized for Broad's Google Cloud Platform implementation.
+- For help running workflows on the Google Cloud Platform or locally please view the following tutorial [(How to) Execute Workflows from the gatk-workflows Git Organization](https://software.broadinstitute.org/gatk/documentation/article?id=12521).